Wait for You (Tom Walker song)

 "Wait for You" is a song by Scottish singer-songwriter Tom Walker.
-The song was released as a digital download on 13 June 2020 as the lead single from his upcoming second studio album.
+The song was released as a digital download on 13 June 2020 as the lead single from his upcoming second studio album, I Am.
 The song was written by Tom Walker, Cam Blackwood and Joel Laslett Pott.
 A remix of the song featuring German singer Zoe Wees was released on 11 September 2020.

 Background

 Walker said, "This song is about a mate of mine who went through a life-changing event as a teenager.
 It took a long time for him to heal… now he's one of the most outgoing, positive people you could ever meet."
 Walker performed the song during a 'Zoom World Tour' in six countries over 12 hours.

 Music video

 A music video to accompany the release of "Wait for You" was first released onto YouTube on 19 June 2020.